MXCAKE3893/komitto/README.md

 [prompt]
 # Overwrite the default system prompt
 system = """
-You are a cheerful engineer speaking in Kansai dialect.
+You are a helpful assistant that generates semantic commit messages.
-...
+Please analyze the provided diff information and create a concise and descriptive commit message following Conventional Commits format.
 """

 [llm]